 First, it is exceedingly rare that a friend or family member will ever be able to get you a position.
-The reason for this is simple: Despite what you think, the involvement of friends or family members in your job search may actually hurt you.
+The reason for this is simple: Despite what you think, the involvement of friends or family members in your job search may hurt you.
 Moreover, all employers know the severe problems that can arise when friends or relatives work together.
-Due to this, simply going through a close contact is often something that is actually counterproductive for your job search.
-Second, even if you are one of the few people who are able to get positions through a friend or family member, you could run into a great deal of trouble and harm your relationship with that person in the process.
+Due to this, merely going through a close-contact is often actually counterproductive for your job search.
+Second, even if you are one of the few people who can get positions through a friend or family member, you could run into a great deal of trouble and harm your relationship with that person in the process.

 A. The Risks of Trying to Get a Position Through a Friend or Family Member

 When you are seeking a job through a friend, you will often be surprised to find that he/she will not help you get a job with his/her organization.
 Moreover, the organization may look upon you negatively and not hire you if you try to use a friend or family member to get a job.